Macrometacorp/docs/docs/streams/stream-basics/producers.md

 ## Batching

-Macrometa Streams use batching to enhance efficiency in message processing.
+Macrometa streams use batching to enhance efficiency in message processing.
 When batching is enabled, the producer aggregates multiple messages and transmits them as a single batched request.
 The batching size is determined by two factors: the maximum number of messages allowed in a batch and the maximum publish latency.

 By default, a batch can accommodate up to 1,000 messages.
 The default maximum publish latency is set at 10 milliseconds, ensuring a timely transmission of message batches.